-But when for this Squarespace review, I signed up and made my own website (I'll put in a link later), none of that really mattered.
-I just really enjoyed the experience.
-There's a method to Squarespace's madness, and if you're a small business owner looking for a quick way to promote something or to sell online, I'd have a pretty hard time recommending something else.
+So to see whether Squarespace is worth your time, I've signed up and made my own website (I'll put in a link later).
+And simply put, I just really enjoyed the experience.
+If you're a small business owner looking for a quick way to promote something or to sell online fast, Squarespace is surely fit for the job.

 And just so you know – this Squarespace review is pretty massive (6,000 words just for your reading pleasure!).
 So you can click to read the full conclusion here.

 |🎨 Templates||110+ modern templates|